 The Workplace Wellbeing Show takes place alongside Safety & Health Expo and Facilities Show.
 Supporting wellbeing in the workplace is now unequivocally recognised as essential for businesses to progress, and a key issue for companies who want to provide support for staff, retain talent, and make their workplace more productive.
 Workplace wellbeing is increasingly included in strategy and financial forecasting.

-Within the 2019 Workplace Wellbeing Show was the ‘Workplace Wellbeing Theatre’, which highlighted new methods for improving mental health in the workplace.
-It hosted speakers and panel debates discussing key ideas and developments within wellbeing.
-There was a also a ‘Healthy Eating Café’, which stressed the importance of diet, and the ‘Wellness Wall’, where experts from IWFM shared their big ideas for tackling wellbeing challenges.
+The ‘Workplace Wellbeing Theatre’ highlights new methods for improving mental health in the workplace.
+It hosts speakers and panel debates discussing key ideas and developments within wellbeing.
+There is also a ‘Healthy Eating Café’, which stresses the importance of diet, and the ‘Wellness Wall’, where experts from IWFM will share their big ideas for tackling wellbeing challenges.